Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 # Indian-Beauty
 Holiday resource
-*The idea of this project is to creat a webpage where the client can find different type of vacation package where is everything already serve with all the different activities and plauser in one click.*
+*The idea of this project is to create a webpage where the client can find different type of vacation package where is everything already serve with all the different activities and plauser in one click.*

 ## Mock-up